 The salary of the finalist selected for this role will be set based on a variety of factors, including but not limited to departmental budgets, qualifications, experience, education, licenses, specialty, and training.
 The above hiring range represents the University's good faith and reasonable estimate of the range of possible compensation at the time of posting.

-The Department of Pediatrics is seeking a Non Student Short-Term Casual to join our team in a temporary part time position to work within the Division of Molecular Genetics.
+The Department of Pediatrics is seeking a Non-Student Short-Term Casual to join our team in a temporary part time position to work within the Division of Molecular Genetics.
 Columbia University Irving Medical Center???s Department of Pediatrics is a world leader in providing care for children.
 Our mission areas include Healthcare, Education and Research.
 We offer care for our patients in over 25 specialty areas as well as individualized care for complex cases.
 Our Residency, Fellowship and Graduate programs are among the best in the Nation.
 Our Clinical, Translational and Basic Science research features collaborations across specialties and stretches from the bench to bedside.
 We also have several active Clinical trials available to our patients.
+This position will support the department by providing research assistance to our Division or team.

 High School Graduate or Equivalency required.